-SAP after approval by the TSC should authored by a statistician who is fully blind, this would become partially-blinded and access patient level data coded as A/B. The Junior Statistician will then have access to the adherence data and be able to monitor and inform the DMC of the trial adherence of the participants.
+Statistical Analysis Plan (SAP) is approved by the Trial Steering Committee (TSC).
+The SAP should become partially-blinded and access patient level data coded as A/B. The Junior Statistician will then have access to the adherence data and be able to monitor and inform the DMC of the trial adherence of the participants.
 They will present the closed DMC report to the DMC members.